MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-migration-authoring.md

 * There is no way for an owner to know that his collaborators have migrated.
 * **Migration does not** automatically collect collaborators and move or add them to the Azure authoring resource.
 The app owner is the one who needs to complete this step after migration.
 This step requires [permissions to the Azure Authoring resource](https://docs.microsoft.com/azure/cognitive-services/luis/luis-how-to-collaborate).
 * After being assigned to the Azure resource, **collaborators will need to migrate to access applications**.
 Otherwise, they will have no access to author the applications.
-* A migrated user can not be added as a collaborator of the application.
+* A migrated user can't be added as a collaborator of the application.
 * If **you own prediction keys that are assigned to applications owned by another user**, this will **block migration** for both the owner and collaborators.
 See below for recommendations.

 > [!Note]